Killing of Faith Hedgepeth: Background

-A member of the Haliwa-Saponi Native American tribe recognized by the state of North Carolina, Faith Hedgepeth was born in 1992 in Warren County, part of the tribe's traditional territory.
-Her parents divorced within a year of her birth, and she was raised by her mother, with help from an older sister, in Hollister and Warrenton.
-Connie Hedgepeth named her second daughter Faith because she believed that was what she needed to raise a fourth child when she already had two sons, a daughter and a husband with a drug problem.
+Faith Hedgepeth was born in 1992 in Warren County.
+She was a member of the Haliwa-Saponi Native American tribe recognized by North Carolina, and Warren County is part of the tribe's traditional territory.
+Her parents divorced within a year of her birth, and she was raised by her mother, Connie, with help from an older sister, in Hollister and Warrenton.
+Connie Hedgepeth had named her second daughter Faith because she believed that was what she needed to raise a fourth child when she already had two sons, a daughter and a husband with a drug problem.

 In high school, Hedgepeth was an honor student, a cheerleader and a member of many extracurricular clubs and organizations.
-She did well enough academically to earn a Gates Millennium Scholarship to attend the University of North Carolina at Chapel Hill.
-Her father had attended UNC-CH as well, but had dropped out.
-She hoped to be the first in her family to graduate from college.
-After undergraduate studies, she was considering further studies to become either a pediatrician or teacher.
+Her academic performance earned her a Gates Millennium Scholarship to attend the University of North Carolina at Chapel Hill.
+Faith hoped to be the first in her family to graduate from college.
+(Her father had attended UNC-CH as well, but he did not graduate.)
+She was considering further studies to become either a pediatrician or teacher.

-Her first two years at the university went well for her, although she took the spring 2012 semester off.
+After two years attending the university, she took a hiatus for the spring 2012 semester.
 She remained in the Chapel Hill area over the summer, living in an off-campus apartment at the Hawthorne at the View complex between Chapel Hill and Durham, on the line between Durham and Orange counties, during the month of August.
 She planned to move to another apartment after her financial aid for the fall semester was made available to her.
 She shared the apartment with Karena Rosario, with whom she had been friends since freshman year, and Rosario's boyfriend, Eriq Takoy Jones.

-The relationship between Jones and Rosario had been marked by domestic violence, and eventually she ended it and he moved out.
-However, he had in early July 2012 twice attempted to break into the apartment, even after Rosario changed the locks.
+Jones and Rosario's relationship had been marked by domestic violence, and eventually she ended it.
+He moved out of the apartment, but in early July 2012, he attempted to break into the apartment twice, even after Rosario changed the locks.
 Hedgepeth eventually drove Rosario to court to get a protective order that required Jones to stay away from the apartment.
-Jones reportedly resented Hedgepeth's influence over his former girlfriend, and at one point reportedly threatened during a phone conversation with Hedgepeth to kill her if he could not get back together with Rosario.
+Jones reportedly resented Hedgepeth's influence over his former girlfriend, and at one point reportedly threatened during a phone conversation with Hedgepeth to kill her if he could not restore his relationship with Rosario.